satyajit5988/BritAPIAutomate/Readme.md

 10 ) ```pip install allure-pytest```

-# Cloning Code Repositiory -
+# Cloning Code Repository -

-In order to clone the repositiory on your local system, create a folder to store the code, open __GitBash__ terminal and redirect to the created folder location andrun below commands:
+In order to clone the repository on your local system, create a folder to store the code, open __GitBash__ terminal and redirect to the created folder location and run below commands:

 ```cd <Path of folder>```